antonsixtenson/HierarchicalUserSystem/README.md

 # HierarchicalUserSystem
 User system with three layers.
 Institution at top, Admin in middle and Regulars at bottom.
-UNDER DEVELOPMENT.

 ## Hierarchical User System